crownedgrouse/geas/README.md

 ## When using it ? ##

-- Each time you prepare a project release or update a dependancy.
+- Each time you prepare a project release or update a dependency.
-- When you plan to add a dependancy to your project
+- When you plan to add a dependency to your project
 - When writing your README, to inform your project's users on possible release window
 - To limit test of CI tools on only possible release window

 ## Plugins ##

-``geas`` is available as a [module](https://github.com/crownedgrouse/geas/wiki/Module-API), but you will probably prefere to use geas plugins with your usual build tool.
+``geas`` is available as a [module](https://github.com/crownedgrouse/geas/wiki/Module-API), but you will probably prefer to use geas plugins with your usual build tool.

 Plugin is available for [`erlang.mk`](https://github.com/crownedgrouse/geas/wiki/Erlang.mk-plugin) and [`rebar`](https://github.com/crownedgrouse/geas/wiki/Rebar-plugins) .